ietf/wiki.ietf.org/group/iab/IAB_Nomcom.md

   process for the IAB casual vacancy.

 - RFC 8713 does not mandate the criteria by which the IAB evaluates the IESG slate for confirmation.
-The most common criteria is whether the IAB thinks the NomCom process was followed correctly.
+The most common criterion is whether the IAB thinks the NomCom process was followed correctly.
 However, other criteria are possible; for example, a voting IAB member can decline to confirm a candidate if they feel that the candidate's views go against the IAB's architectural